KTH/style/apps/style-web/src/pages/style/en/styles/typography.md

 Therefore, we cannot map 1:1 HTML headings with a given font for all cases.

-## Semantic tokens

-KTH Style defines the following tokens for the CSS `font` short-hand property.
-We don't define any semantic token for individual properties

-For blocks (paragraphs and headings) in articles and main areas of content

-- `--font-default`.
-Used it by default
-- `--font-heading-xl`.
-It is equivalent to the font for the `<h1>` tag.
-- `--font-heading-l`.
-Equivalent to the `<h2>` tag.
-- `--font-heading-m`.
-Equivalent to the `<h3>` tag.
-- `--font-heading-s`.
-Equivalent to the `<h4>` tag.
-- `--font-lead`.
-Used for the leading paragraph below a big title

-For blocks (paragraphs and headings) in other places, we provide `label-<xxx>` fonts that can be used in different contexts.
-Usually you start using the smallest possible, and then you increase in size when required.

-- `--font-label-s`
-- `--font-label-m`
-- `--font-label-l`

-## Themes

-There are no different themes for typography at this moment.

-### Other styles

-> [!Note]
-> Styles for non-block elements (e.g. buttons) are not defined yet

 ## How to use

 ### Bring the font to your project